kelteseth/ScreenPlay/README.md

       * qt-google-analytics
       * qt-breakpad
 5. **Follow the steps below for your OS**.
-6. Open the CMakeLists.txt via QtCreator.
+6. Open the CMakeLists.txt via QtCreator. **This can take some time until QtCreator parses all files!**
 7. Add a second build step at: Projects -> Build -> Add Build Step -> Select Build -> Select "install" .

 <div>